ChrisWhisker/for-estella/README.md

 ## Controls
 - Move - WASD
-- Switch tool (seeds / axe) - Right click
+- Switch tool (seed bag/water bucket/axe) - Right click
 - Use tool - Left click
-- Water plants - E key

 ## Work in Progress
-As the game is actively being worked on, the play cycle is not complete and improvements are constantly being made.
+As the game is actively being worked on, the play cycle is not complete and improvements are consistently being made.

 ## Art Credits
 Depending on the individual licenses of each item, some or all assets listed here should be considered temporary placeholder art.